blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

 glEnd();
 ```

-You can delete the texture with:
+You can delete textures with this function (it can also take an array of
+integers like `glGenTextures()`):

 ```c
 glDeleteTextures(1, &textureID);